 Geography is compulsory for all students at Key Stage 3.
 KS3 students have 2 lessons of Geography a week, which shows its importance in a curriculum in which 17% of lessons are dedicated to Humanities subjects.
 During Key Stage 3 students develop a range of Geographical skills, as well as studying human and physical geography topics, and the interactions between them.
 Some students will also have the opportunity to undertake a geographical skills residential.

-During Year 7, students have the opportunity to develop a range of skills through a varied programme of study, including Map Skills, Fantastic Places, Population, Coasts, Shopping and a local fieldwork study.
+During Year 7, students have the opportunity to develop a range of skills through a varied programme of study, including The British Isles, Population, Coasts, The Role of Stones and Ecosystems and India.

-Students in Year 8 will be able to develop their skills further through the study of topics including Weather and Climate, Volcanoes, Globalisation, Crime, Ecosystems, and further offsite fieldwork opportunities.
+Students in Year 8 will be able to develop their skills further through the study of topics including Weather and Climate, Climate Change, Risky World, Impossible Challenges, Flooding, and further offsite fieldwork opportunities.
 This will form a strong foundation for those who wish to continue the subject into Key Stage Four.

 - Botanical Gardens

-GCSE Geography students currently follow the AQA B specification.
+GCSE Geography students currently follow the AQA specification.
 We believe the course provides an excellent study experience of the subject and creates a strong foundation for progression to A Level AQA Geography at Key Stage 5.
-Topics of study include Natural Hazards, Urban Environments, Coastal Environments and Tourism.
-Students will also undertake a fieldwork study as part of their controlled assessment component of the course, which is worth 25% of their final GCSE Grade.
+Topics of study include The Challenge of Natural Hazards, Urban Issues and Challenges, Physical Landscapes in the UK and The Changing Economic World.
+Students will also undertake a fieldwork study as part of the course which will be assessed through Geographical Applications accounting for 30% of the final GCSE grade.